 • Most monosyllabic nouns (tables, soups, juices);

-• Trisyllabic and polysyllabic nouns with mid-word stress (librarians, contracts, pharmacists);
+• Trisyllabic and polysyllabic nouns with stress in the middle of the word (librarians, contracts, pharmacists);

-• Nouns whose primary form is stressed on the second syllable (salads, berets, watermelons);
+• Nouns in which in the initial form the stress falls on the second syllable (salads, berets, watermelons);

-• Foreign nouns with stem on -er/er(often of French origin) (chauffeurs, stuntmen), as well as nouns of Latin origin with a basis in - tor/-ter/-sor (capacitors, lecturers, computers).
+• Foreign nouns with a stem in -er/er(usually of French origin) (chauffeurs, stuntmen), as well as nouns of Latin origin with a stem in – tor/-ter/-sor (capacitors, lecturers, computers).

-• Nouns Denoting Paired Concepts (sleeves, sides, sides);
+• Nouns denoting paired concepts (sleeves, sides, shores);

 • Most two-syllable nouns with stress on the first syllable (cities, voices, boats);